Historic Category 5 Hurricane

 The History of Hurricane Melissa

 Originally forecasted to stay a tropical storm, this hurricane wildly overperformed as the motion of the storm slowed from 24 mph to 3 mph.
-This gave it plenty of time to organize and intensify in the Caribbean
+This gave it plenty of time to organize and intensify in the Caribbean.
+On Sunday, October 26th, the storm underwent rapid intensification into a Category 5 hurricane.

 Melissa - A Slow, but Destructive Mover